 To be clear, it was so important for a leader to impress attendees from other villages that he would dress up his family members and other followers like “manikins,” covering them with fancy clothing or other rare and valuable goods.
 In Gould’s view, Tolowa leaders did this to prove their effectiveness as leaders and to “show off” their wealth (to demonstrate the same qualities, they also offered guests enormous quantities of food).

-Because these rituals featured large groups of people from far and wide coming together to celebrate, they provided a larger audience than leaders were likely to encounter on an average day.
-Tolowa leaders worked particularly hard to show off their wealth and prestige at these events, since doing so might attract considerable prestige and even new supporters.
+Because these rituals featured large groups of people from far and wide coming together to celebrate, they provided a larger audience than a village leader was likely to encounter under normal circumstances.
+Leaders worked particularly hard to show off their wealth and prestige at these events, since doing so might attract considerable prestige and even new supporters or allies in the event of future conflict or hardship.
 We can think of this as an example of the political role that ritual plays, not only among the 18th and 19th century Tolowa, but in many cultures.

-In addition to the connection between ritual and politics in many societies, it is important to acknowledge the economic role of ritual as well.
-As you may know from personal experience, rituals can be quite expensive.
-In some cultures, they can require people who are not already wealthy to take on enormous debts!
-Yet despite their costs, in many cases, social conventions dictate that people must conduct rituals in order to enjoy the rights that come with having completed them, or in order to be seen as a responsible and morally upstanding member of society.
+In addition to the connection between ritual and politics in many societies, it is important to acknowledge an important economic role of ritual as well.
+As you may know from personal experience, rituals can be quite expensive to undertake.
+Yet despite their costs, social conventions in many cultures dictate that people must conduct rituals in order to enjoy the rights that come with having completed them, or just in order to be seen as a responsible and morally upstanding member of society.

-For example, in many societies both in the past and present, the expensive gifts that a bride or groom is expected to give their spouse’s family in exchange for the right to marry – known as a “dowry “or “brideprice” – is no small burden for many young people who wish to start families (e.g., Meillassoux 1981).
-Funerals can also be both expensive.
+For example, in many societies, the expensive gifts that a bride or groom is expected to give their spouse’s family in exchange for the right to marry – known as a “dowry “or “brideprice” – create a tremendous burden for young people who wish to start families (e.g., Meillassoux 1981).
+Funerals can also be expensive (for more on this topic, see Chapter 11).
 Each of these types of rituals (marriages and funerals), while expensive, can also be extremely important for cultural and religious reasons.

 Rituals, it would seem, are connected to a culture’s economy and its politics.
 In this sense, we can also see the benefits of employing a holistic perspective.
 As discussed in Chapter 1, holism refers to an approach that examines “parts” of a culture with the assumption that they both affect and are affected by other practices, beliefs, systems, and institutions within that culture (as rituals most certainly are).
 Here, we used a holistic lens to better understand the way that people’s actions at rituals affect the rest of their lives and their societies (and how their lives outside of ritual events affect their behaviors and their goals at these events).